mirumee/ariadne/docs/mutations.rst

 Let's take one more look at the payload's fields:

-- ``status`` makes it easy for frontend logic to check if mutation succeeded or failed.
+- ``status`` makes it easier for the frontend logic to check if the mutation succeeded or not.
 - ``error`` contains error message returned by mutation or ``null``.
 Errors can be simple strings, or more complex types that contain additional information for use by the client.

 ``user`` field is especially noteworthy.
 Modern GraphQL client libraries like `Apollo Client <https://www.apollographql.com/docs/react/>`_ implement automatic caching and state management, using GraphQL types to track and automatically update stored objects data whenever a new one is returned from the API.